Article 15 of the Constitution of Singapore: Public health and morality

 The Singapore courts have not yet interpreted the meaning of the terms public health and morality in Article 15(4).

 The UK case of R. (Ghai) v.
 Newcastle City Council (2009) is therefore interesting for purposes of comparison.
 The claimant, an orthodox Hindu, applied to his local authority for land to be dedicated for traditional open air funeral pyres.
 The local authority refused the request, relying on subsidiary legislation that made it an offence to burn human remains other than in a crematorium.
 The claimant then applied for judicial review, submitting that the decision infringed his right to manifest his religion or belief which was protected by Article 9(1) of the European Convention on Human Rights.
 The High Court found that the statutory interference with the claimant's right was justified as it was necessary for the protection of public morals and of the rights and freedoms of others.
-The Court of Appeal reversed the judgment on grounds unrelated to Article 9, holding that open air pyres were permissible on a proper construction of the legislation.
+The Court of Appeal reversed the judgement on grounds unrelated to Article 9, holding that open air pyres were permissible on a proper construction of the legislation.